DigitalState/Platform/sdk/documentation/lab/index.md

     The public key should be copied to `C:\Users\Demo\Sdk\resource\jwt\lab\key.pub`.

-3. Add entries to your host file.
+6. Add dns entries to your host file.

     > The lab environment uses an internal DNS.